The Mirfield Centre

 - Develop a deepening and sustainable life of prayer.

-The Mirfield Centre, as a public work of the Community, is a significant contributor within the Yorkshire regional partnership, to furthering such a vision.
-Its location on site at Mirfield alongside the Community, the College, Yorkshire Ministry course and the Wakefield Diocese School of Ministry, has the potential to realise the vision of the Hind Report, in a holistic way, as ordinands, clergy and lay Christians find opportunity to learn together through the Centre programme.
+The Mirfield Centre, as a public work of the Community, is a significant contributor within the Yorkshire Regional Partnership, to furthering such a vision.
+Its location at Mirfield alongside the Community, the College, Yorkshire Ministry Course and the Wakefield School of Ministry, has the potential to realise the vision of the Hind Report, in a holistic way, as ordinands, clergy and lay Christians find opportunity to learn together through the Centre programme.
 Within the limits of our time and financial resources, the Centre team (three of the CR brothers are part of the Centre team) plan a programme of varied learning each year - evening events, day courses, pilgrimages, short courses and residential events.
 Our annual leaflet gives details of this year's programme; however new learning opportunities are often added as the year moves on and this website provides details of all events as they emerge.

-People often tell us how much they appreciate the Centre's programme, particularly as it happens on site, here at Mirfield, alongside a monastic community.
+People often tell us how much they appreciate the Centre's programme, particularly as it happens, here at Mirfield, alongside a monastic community.
 They appreciate the reflective space and place that Mirfield provides and is.
 They enjoy the varied programme of events, valuing not only the learning together, and the fellowship of sharing good food, but also the opportunity to pray alongside the brethren as part of a day event or the quietness of Compline at the close of an evening session.
-Education for Discipleship as it happens here, out of the rootedness of all that Mirfield is, undoubtedly enriches the varied opportunities for learning within our Yorkshire region.
+Education for Discipleship as it happens here out of the rootedness of all that Mirfield is undoubtedly enriches the varied opportunities for learning within our Yorkshire region.

 A large part of the Centre's life would be missing if I failed to mention the hosting of meetings and conferences through the Centre.
-In particular, the Diocese of Wakefield work in partnership with the Centre for its School of Ministry provision.
-We are also the base for the diocesan Resources Centre (a library of learning resources for adult Christian learners) and also frequently used as a venue for a variety of diocesan and regional meetings.
-Other organizations are also increasingly seeking to use our facilities in this way, as they bring staff teams together for days of reflection and learning or planning of any kind.
+In particular, the Diocese of Leeds works in partnership with the Centre for its School of Ministry provision.
+We are also a base for one of the diocesan resources centres (a library of learning resources for adult Christian learners) and also frequently used as a venue for a variety of diocesan and regional meetings.
+Other organizations connected with education are also increasingly seeking to use our facilities in this way, as they bring staff teams together for days of reflection and learning or planning of any kind.